Franchising Agreements

 How can we help you

-The exact content of the agreement will depend on the type of franchise and we will advise you on the best approach to take before entering into a franchise to extend your business.
-A franchise should consider the following:
+The exact content of franchising agreements will depend on the type of franchisor and franchisee and we will advise you on the best approach to take before entering into a franchising agreement to grow your business.
+Franchising agreements should consider the following:

 • obligations of the franchisor and franchisee